-The program is coordinated via teachers and the Tamaqua, West Penn and Rush Township police departments, includes the annual DARE Challenge, weekly programs; additional instruction at the seventh grade level; school wide assemblies for Tamaqua Area, Marian High School and St. Jerome's students; scholarship program and graduation for fifth grade students.
+To graduate, all 163 students had to complete a 10-week program taught at the school by Tamaqua and West Penn Police officers.
+The Tamaqua Area D.A.R.E. program is coordinated via teachers and Tamaqua, West Penn and Rush Township police departments and includes the annual DARE Challenge, weekly programs, additional instruction at the seventh grade level, school wide assemblies for Tamaqua area, Marian High School and St. Jerome's students, scholarship program and graduation for fifth grade students.

-The 2010-2009 DARE Steering Committee consisting of volunteers, parents, teachers, and police officers from Tamaqua, Hometown, and West Penn organized the event.
-A magic and educational presentation was also given by motivational and youth speaker James Warren via his "Magic with a Message" program.
+This year, the committee sponsored the 18th annual D.A.R.E.
+Challenge for all 5th grade participants.
+The 2011-2012 DARE Steering Committee consisting of volunteers, parents, teachers, and police officers from Tamaqua, Hometown, and West Penn organized the event.

-Special thanks was extended to the Borough of Tamaqua, West Penn and Rush townships for providing the DARE officers, Board of Education, and all the administrators and teachers of the schools.
-I
+Hacker, steering committee president, extended the committee's appreciation to the Borough of Tamaqua, West Penn and Rush townships for providing the DARE officers, Tamaqua Board of Education, parents and all the administrators and teachers of the schools.

-n addition, a final appreciation was given to student volunteers Wes Konsavage, Ray Ohart and parents that supported their kids during the program.
-Appreciation was also given to a large number of local businesses, fire companies and organizations, to include Air Products, who donate hundreds of balloons annually for the graduation.
+In addition, final appreciations were also given to a large number of local businesses, fire companies and organizations, to include Air Products, who donate hundreds of balloons annually for the graduation.

-Committee member Lisa Shilko, a long-time volunteer, previously said, "The DARE program teaches students so many important things.
+Committee member Lisa Shilko, a longtime volunteer, previously said, "The DARE program teaches students so many important things.
 The best result of this program is the connection and bond the students develop with police officers.
-The constant close interaction and motivation promotes trust and comfort towards the officers.
-This will make it easier as the students grow older.
-The increase in parental involvement has been a great asset to the program."
+The constant close interaction and motivation promotes trust and comfort toward the officers."

 Wagner told the graduates, "I dare you to carry the same amount of courage you have today for the rest of your life."